 One of the world’s more brightly colored mammals, this marsupial is found only in the Huon Peninsula in Eastern New Guinea.
 It has only occasionally been exported for zoos, so that the North American zoo population of around fifty animals is carefully managed to make sure that, despite a limited gene pool, coming generations continue to be bred.
 One born at the DWA in 2007, was welcomed as particularly genetically valuable, and is now on breeding loan to the Calgary Zoo.

-The two species of two-toed sloths have two toes on their forelimbs, but three on their hindlimbs.
-While the gentle three-toed sloths eat only leaves of a few species, and are notoriously difficult to maintain in zoos, captive two-toed enthusiastically eat all sorts of common fruits and vegetables, as well as monkey chow, and easily live for decades in captivity.
-Of the two species of two-toed Sloths, both are found in South America, but only Hoffman’s occurs in Central America as well.
+The two species of Choloepus (two-toed sloth) have two toes on their forelimbs, and three on their hind limbs.
+While the gentle Bradypus (three-toed sloth) eats only leaves of a few tree species, and are notoriously difficult to maintain in zoos, captive Choloepus enthusiastically eat all sorts of vegetables, as well as leaf-eater primate chow, and easily live for decades in captivity.
+Of the two species of Choloepus, both are found in South America, but only Hoffman’s occurs in Central America as well.

 At times, the DWA troop of Red howler monkeys, unique in North America, are heard long before they are seen.
 The mechanical-sounding, rumbling growl is produced by an enormous larynx (voice box) and can be heard three miles away.
 The only animal sound that is louder is made by Blue whales.
 The howlers are often next to the ceiling of their high enclosure.
 While this South American primate was notorious for being difficult to keep in zoos, it has done well at the DWA, where a number have been born and raised.

-Almost all mammals have seven cervical vertebrae (the bones in the neck); manatees have six, two-toed sloths may have six or seven and three-toed sloths have nine.
-They also have no gall-bladder or appendix, and cannot regulate their body temperature.
-Their teeth all look like molars.
-Through their Central and South American range, they live entirely upon leaves.
+Almost all mammals have seven cervical vertebrae (the bones in the neck); manatees have six, two-toed sloths have five and three-toed sloths have nine.
+They also have no gall-bladder nor appendix, and cannot regulate their body temperature.
+Their teeth all look like molars, with no incisors.
+Throughout their Central and South American range, they live entirely upon leaves.
 Because the DWA provides a constant supply of Cecropia leaves, our male, “Leno”, has thrived here since 2005, setting the captive age record outside of Tropical America.